Cdemeke1227/project-three-research/README.md

     - Stock Prices - can be recived in realtime and use functions to calculate each stock Value, ROI(%), and ROI($)
     - Game Metrics:     Rank, Points, etc...

     - Research for Mongoose(NoSQL) - to store Portfolio data, this will be very flat.
 We can keep the portfolios seprate from the stock data.
-        - I Mongo for portfolio becuase we do not want a predefined schema, becuase we want the user to add and remove any number of stocks at will.
+        - I suggested Mongo for portfolio becuase we do not want a predefined schema, becuase we want the user to add and remove any number of stocks at will.
 We don't want a rigid structure.
         - I found the following examples:  [plum](https://github.com/jadnco/plum), [Commandiv Stack](https://www.mongodb.com/blog/post/building-a-secure-stock-trading-app-with-mongodb-atlas)
         - There isn't much on stack over flow [stackoverflow questions 1](https://dba.stackexchange.com/questions/160772/is-mongodb-a-good-fit-to-track-a-stock-portfolio)